 - Don’t drink alcohol or caffeine late in the day

-I’m interested to know what your experience is.
 Do you sleepwalk?
-Can you remember what you did?
+Do you remember what you do?
 Have you noticed anything that seems to make it more or less likely to happen?